snakemake/snakemake/docs/snakefiles/configuration.rst

         }
     }

 The advantage of this setup is that it is already pretty general by exploiting the wildcard possibilities that Snakemake provides via {rule} and {wildcards}.
-So job names, output and error files all have reasonable and trackable default names, only the directies (ROOT_DIR) and job names (JOBNAME) have to adjusted accordingly.
+So job names, output and error files all have reasonable and trackable default names, only the directies (*logs/cluster*) and job names (*JOBNAME*) have to adjusted accordingly.
 If a rule named *bamCoverage* is executed with the wildcard *basename* = *sample1*, for example, the output and error files will be bamCoverage.basename=sample1.out and bamCoverage.basename=sample1.err, respectively.